AdRoll/baker/content/en/docs/Core concepts/_index.md

 To process records, Baker uses up to 4 component types, each one with a different job:

-* **Input** reads the input records (as raw data) and sends them to Baker
+* **Input** reads blobs of data representing serialized records and sends them to Baker.
-* Baker parses the records from the raw bytes received by the input and sends them through the filter chain, an ordered list of **Filter** components that can modify, drop or create Records
+* Baker then parses the raw bytes, creates records from them and sends them through the filter chain, an ordered list of **Filter** components that can modify, drop or create Records.
-* At the end of the filter chain, the records are sent to the **Output** component, whose job is to save them somewhere.
+* At the end of the filter chain, records are sent to the **Output** component.
+There are 2 types of output componets.
+Raw outputs receives serialized records while non-raw outputs just receive a set of fields.
+Whatever its type, the output most certainly writes records on disk or to an external service.
-* An optional **Upload** component receives the files produced by the Output and upload them to their final destination.
+* In case the output saves files to disk, an optional **Upload** component can upload these files to a remote destination, such as Amazon S3 for example.

 Read our How-to guides to know how to: